LA Foster Youth Get Free Cellphones

 The Program’s Integrity

 In addition, to helping foster youth avoid the digital desert the program offers new data.
-Nonprofit iFoster proposes to measure the results of the two year program but tracking academic, academics and employment situation.
-On a social wellness level, tracking the overall wellbeing and social interactions.
+Nonprofit iFoster proposes to measure the results of the two year program but also track academic, academics and employment situation and in a social wellness level, tracking the overall wellbeing and social interactions.
 This information is to be measure by self-disclosed surveys, delivered quarterly via text to participating youth.

 In Conclusion